 - Use Design Thinking exploring and developing ideas - Portfolio and process journal tasks that involve the gathering of facts and inspiration through investigation, development and analysis of design solutions, consideration of various perspectives, and reflections on the process or issue - Production of drawings, prototypes, food and textile items that are examined in terms of their idea development, suitability, quality, functionality and the application of a variety of acquired skills. - Communication through graphical, written and spoken presentations

 GEOGRAPHY

 This course allows students to develop an interest in the interaction of the physical and human environments.
-Students will develop geographic knowledge, understanding, skills, values and attitudes in order to engage in the community as informed and active citizens.
-This main focus of the course is investigation of specific environmental management and human development and well-being issues
+Students will develop geographic knowledge and skills to problem solve contemporary issues which impact local and global communities.